talkable/talkable-docs/source/web_hooks.rst

 Talkable includes a key parameter in Webhooks which are unique to each account as a way to identify Talkable as an authorized server.
-Your Talkable Webhook security key can be found in the Webhook setup page after at least one Webhook is created.
+Your Talkable Webhook security key can be found in the Webhook set up page after at least one Webhook is created.

 .. raw:: html